 Or you can print out ONLY the paperwork that you need, like a mutual separation agreement or a Georgia divorce settlement agreement.

 Fill out this paperwork and file it with your local superior court.

-This will make the cost of your divorce only a couple hundred of dollars.
+This will make your cost of divorce only a couple hundred of dollars.

-Basically, your only costs are going to be the paperwork and the cost to file your divorce papers.
+Basically, your only costs are going to be the paperwork and the cost to file for divorce in Georgia.

 The next cheapest way to have a divorce is to have an uncontested divorce.

-This is if you and your spouse are basically in agreement with everything, but you want to have an attorney review all of your paperwork.
+This is if you and your spouse are basically in agreement with everything, but you want to have a divorce attorney review all of your paperwork.